Linaro/website/_posts/current/news/2019-01-03-linaro-announces-appointment-of-new-ceo-li-gong.md

 ---
-title: Linaro announces appointment of new CEO Li Gong
 author: linaro
+category: news
+date: 2019-01-03 09:00:00+00:00
+description: Linaro Ltd, the open source collaborative engineering organization developing software for the Arm® ecosystem, announced today that the company has appointed Li Gong as its new CEO.
 layout: post
-date: 2019-01-03 09:00:00+00:00
-description: >-
-  Linaro Ltd, the open source collaborative engineering organization developing software for the Arm® ecosystem, announced today that the company has appointed Li Gong as its new CEO.
-category: news
 tags:
 - Linaro
 - Arm
-  - CEO
 - Open Source
-  - Admin
+title: Linaro announces appointment of new CEO Li Gong
 ---

 Linaro Ltd, the open source collaborative engineering organization developing software for the Arm® ecosystem, announced today that the company has appointed Li Gong as its new CEO.